 Tennis is a sport viewed around the world, as masters keep moving up and down the ATP list, breaking records and their bodies whilst trying to reach the top.
-You are more than welcome to view the matches from the comfort of your home.
+You are more than welcome to view the matches from the comfort of your home, while reading a review of Tropicana and looking at tennis betting offers.
 However, we would urge you to consider visiting some of these places, as they are not just popular, but also aesthetically marvelous.

 Indian Wells Tennis Garden